ESSAYS AND BLOGS ABOUT SCIENCE

 The historian Crane Brinton once remarked that the weakness of a society is measured by the size of the gap between its ideals and its reality.
 Both in the U.S. and in the so-called developing countries, we see attempts to impose political ideals upon the realities of economics and social norms.
 In these pages, we’ll define complex systems and then explore society and economics as nested complex systems.
 We’ll look at the weaknesses—called unintended consequences—that emerge when imposed ideals conflict with the internal operating rules of the complex system.
 If you prohibit liquor in a free market, you get organized crime.

-In these pages, you and I will ask how ideals and ideology impact a technical society and its individual members.
+In these posts, you and I will ask how ideals and ideology impact a technical society and its individual members.
 We’ll examine society itself as a natural—but regulated—complex system.
 And sometimes we’ll just share the stories and tender moments of living and loving, and our concerns with those things we must leave behind.